Otello Bignami

-Otello Bignami (August 6, 1914 - December 1, 1989) was an Italian violin maker from Bologna.
+Otello Bignami (August 6, 1914 – December 1, 1989) was an Italian violin maker from Bologna.

 Life

 The life of Otello Bignami closely resembles the lives of various 19th-century violin makers in that he drew much vitality from the farming and craft traditions of his origins.
 He was a student of Gaetano Pollastri, and the possibility to be able to indicate on his instrument labels that he was a student of Pollastri contributed towards launching his career.

-Bignami also practiced the profession of restorer of fine art work and fine furniture, experiences which were undoubtedly valuable in preparing and composing his varnish.
+Bignami also practiced the profession of restorer of fine artwork and fine furniture, experiences which were undoubtedly valuable in preparing and composing his varnish.

 He was awarded prizes at the International Exhibition of Cremona (1949), the Third National Competition of Santa Cecilia Academy of Rome (first prize, 1956), and the Wieniawski Competition in Poland ("best maker in Italy," 1957).
 He won first prize and Gold medal in 1967 at Bagnacavallo.
 In 1976 he was awarded a "gold violin" from the city of Bagnacavallo; subsequently he won a prize for his special dedication to teaching.

 In the course of over forty years of incessant activity, he built a vast number of instruments in the violin family, including several quartets.
 His instruments are known for their beauty and acoustic qualities.
 Amongst his list of illustrious clients was David Oistrakh.

 Bignami's role as a teacher, and subsequently director, in the violin making school instituted in Bologna during the early 1980s was decisive in ensuring the continuity of the violin making tradition in this region.